pixelstew/gatsby-paginate/readme.md

 `;
 ```

 Notice that the posts for this page are in an array passed to the template through `this.props.pathContext.group`.
+The parameters of `pathContext` are:

+ * `index` shows the current page you are on.
+ * `count` shows the total number of pages.
-Index shows the current page you are on, first is whether this is the first page, last is whether this is the last page.
+ * `first` is whether this is the first page.
+ * `last` is whether this is the last page.

-The query included is just to get info on the total number of posts on the site.
+The `totalCount` query included illustrates how to get the total number of posts on the site, unlike `count` which displays the number of post groups.